joannakl/cs102/syllabus.markdown

 The grade for this course will be determined according to the following formula:

-- **Participation and Progress, 10%** <br/>
+- **Participation and Progress (PaP), 10%** <br/>
+This category will be assessed based on taking an active part in the course:
+    - completing assigned readings, tutorials, activities, etc., and self-assessment exercises (lab assignments),
+    - regularly participating in recitations, and completing group and individual work,
+    - completing class polls and pop-quizzes during the lectures and recitations,
-This category will be assessed based on taking an active part in class discussions (asking and answering questions on the course discussion forum, reading posts made on the discussion forum by other students and instructors), completing assigned readings, tutorials, activities, etc., and self-assessment exercises, actively participating in recitations, and completing group and individual work, completing class polls and pop-quizzes during the lectures and recitations.
-Several of these grades (about one fourth) will be dropped to account for student absences due to late registration, illness, holiday observances, family/personal emergencies, or any other circumstances.
+    - participating in  class discussions
+    (asking and answering questions on the course discussion forum, reading posts made on the discussion forum by other students and instructors).

+    Several of these grades (about one fourth) will be dropped to account for
+    student absences due to late registration, illness, holiday observances, family/personal emergencies, or any other circumstances.
-- **2 Exams: 20% midterm exam, 30% final exam**<br/>
+- **2 Exams: Midterm Exam, 15%  and  Final Exam, 25%**<br/>
 Exams will be in-person and synchronous
 (may be switched to online and/or asynchronous if the University makes such a decision), and completed individually.
 No exam grades are dropped.
 All exams must be completed individually by you with no assistance of any other people (except for the instructor and proctors) or technology.
-Each exam has two parts: paper-based part and coding part.
+Each exam has two parts with equal weight: paper-based part and coding part.
 Both parts are timed.
+The coding part will be taken within Respondus lock-down browser.
-- **3-5 take-home quizzes, 20%** <br/>
+- **3-5 In-class Paper-Based Quizzes (PBQ), 15%** <br/>
-The take-home quizzes will be online, asynchronous, and completed individually.
+The announced in-class quizzes will be taken during the lectures.
-Each quiz will take approximately 30-minutes and will be offered at any time during a 24-hour period.
+Each quiz will take approximately 20-minutes.
-All take-home quizzes must be completed individually by you with no assistance of any other people or technology.
+All in-class quizzes must be completed individually by you with no assistance of any other people  (except for the instructor and proctors) or technology.
-- **4-6 Programming Projects, 20%** <br/>
+- **Several Programming Projects, 10%** <br/>
 Several programming projects will be given during the semester.
 The programming projects should be completed individually and they should be your own work (you are responsible for the code you submit).
+The projects will be graded based on submission, passing autograder tests and code review.
+- **3-5 In-class Coding Quizzes (CQ), 15%** <br/>
+The announced in-class programming quizzes will be taken during the recitations.
+You will need to solve a particular programming problem within 30 minutes.
+The problem will be similar to problems you have seen while completing labs and programming projects.
+These will be taken within Respondus lock-down browser.
+- **Several Code Reading Projects (CRP), 10%** <br/>
+There will be a few code reading projects.
+In these projects you will be given a code base that solves a particular problem.
+You will have several days to study and understand the code, and ask questions regarding things you may not be familiar with.
+Finally, you will take a timed quiz during which you will need to answer questions about the code base.

 **Course Grade**